-- Decenter, especially on post-blink. - Have a tendency to edge lift inferiorly and sit on the lower lid, rather than positioning between the sclera and palpebral conjunctival - · Have a tendency to be uncomfortable and irritating with fluctuating vision. - Have a tendency to drop or lag greater than 2.0mm on upgaze post-blink.
-22
+Decenter, especially on post-blink.

+- Have a tendency to edge lift inferiorly and sit on the lower lid, rather than positioning between the sclera and palpebral conjunctiva. - Have a tendency to be uncomfortable and irritating with fluctuating vision. - $\bullet \quad \text{Have a tendency to drop or lag greater than 2.0mm on upgaze post-blink.}$

-7. Follow-Up Care
+7. Follow-up Care

 - a.
 Follow-up examinations are necessary to ensure continued successful contact lens wear.
-From the day of dispensing, the following schedule is a suggested guideline for follow-up.
+From the day of dispensing, the following schedule is a suggested guideline for follow up.

 - 24 hours

 - 10 days

 - 1 month

 - 3 months

 - · Every six months thereafter

-At the initial follow-up evaluations the eye care practitioner should again reassure the patient that any of the previously described adaptive symptoms are normal, and that the adaptation period should be relatively brief.
-Depending on the patient's prior experience with contact lenses and/or continuous wear, the eye care practitioner may consider prescribing a one week period of daily wear adaptation prior to beginning continuous we
+At the initial follow-up evaluations the eye care professional should again reassure the patient that any of the previously described adaptive symptoms are normal, and that the adaptation period should be relatively brief.
+Depending on the patient's prior experience with contact lenses and/or continuous wear, the eye care professional may consider prescribing a one week period of daily wear adaptation prior to beginning continuous we

 - b.
 Prior to a follow-up examination, the contact lenses should be worn for at least 4 continuous hours and the patient should be asked to identify any problems which might be occurring related to contact lens wear.
-If the patient is wearing the lenses for continuous wear, the follow-up examination should be conducted as early as possible the morning after overnight wear. - c.
-With lenses in place on the eyes, evaluate fitting performance to assure that CRITERIA OF A WELL-FITTED LENS continue to be satisfied.
+If the patient is wearing the lenses for continuous wear, the follow-up examination should be conducted as early as possible the morning after overnight wear. - With lenses in place on the eyes, evaluate fitting performance to assure that CRITERIA OF A WELL FITTED LENS continue to be satisfied.
 Examine the lenses closely for surface deposition and/or damage. - d.
 After the lens removal, instill sodium fluorescein [unless contraindicated] into the eyes and conduct a thorough biomicroscopy examination - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization may be indicative of excessive - 2.
 The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens - 3.
-Papillary conjunctival changes may be indicative of an unclean and/or damaged lens print.
-Evaluate the patient's reaction to large print (e.g. typewritten copy) at first and then graduate to newsprint and finally smaller type sizes.
+Papillary conjunctival changes may be indicative of an unclean and/or damaged lens

 If any of the above observations are judged abnormal, various professional judgments are necessary to alleviate the problem and restore the eye to optimal conditions.
-If the CRITERIA OF A WELL-FITTED LENS are not satisfied during any follow-up examination, the patient should be re-fitted with a more appropriate lens.
+If the CRITERIA OF A WELL FITTED LENS are not satisfied during any follow-up examination, the patient should be re-fitted with a more appropriate lens.